-The Company responded to a RFP and was awarded the new Surplus Contract.
-Significant operations began under the new Surplus Contract during February 2009.
-The new Contract has a base term expiring in February 2012 with two one year renewal options.
-The DoD has exercised the first renewal option.
-Under the new Surplus Contract, the Company is required to purchase all usable surplus property offered to the Company by the Department of Defense at a fixed percentage equal to 1.8% of the DoD's original acquisition value.
+The Company has a Surplus Contract with the DLA Disposition Services in which the base term expired in February 2012 with two one year renewal options.
+The DoD has exercised both renewal options.
+Under the Surplus Contract, the Company is required to purchase all usable surplus property offered to the Company by the Department of Defense at a fixed percentage equal to 1.8% of the DoD's original acquisition value.
 The Company retains 100% of the profits from the resale of the property and bears all of the costs for the merchandising and sale of the property.
-The new Surplus Contract contains a provision providing for a mutual termination of the contract for convenience.
+The Surplus Contract contains a provision providing for a mutual termination of the contract for convenience.